ruthenium044/BasicShadersUnity/README.md

 *Shaders made for lerning purposes from various resouces*

-Teddy shaders are Vertex and Fragment
+:bear: Teddy shaders are Vertex and Fragment

-Bunny shaders are Surface Lit
+:rabbit: Bunny shaders are Surface Lit

 ### Algorithmic textures